 If you find yourself facing an emergency situation, where you believe that someone attending your church is being harmed or is at imminent risk of harm, please ring the police on 999 and ask to speak to an officer in the child or adult protection teams.
 Always keep records and let your DPS know that you have made this call.

 This policy has been produced for use in Baptist churches in England and Wales.
+It was adapted by Oakham Baptist Church's Safeguarding Team in November 2017.

-Policy last updated: November 2017
+Policy last updated: November 2023.